Eros: How to Worship the God of Love and Lust

 4. Spend a few minutes in quiet contemplation.

-You may experience pleasant feelings, or you may not feel anything at all.
+You may experience pleasant feelings, or you may not feel anything.

 Your offering was accepted.